builtview/support-docs/docs/teams-and-projects/9creating-project.md

 title: Creating a project
 ---

 To create a project, you need to be an organisational admin.
-If you need to create a project contact LORA IT.
+Contact IT Support if you need to create a project.

 1)	Go to your organisation dashboard page, accessible in the side navigation menu.